redhat-actions/buildah-build/README.md

 ### Creating a Multi-Arch Image List

 Input `archs` and `platforms` is provided to build the multi architecture images.
-If one of these input is provided then a [manifest](https://github.com/containers/buildah/blob/main/docs/buildah-manifest.1.md) is built with the multiple architecture images.
+If one of these input is provided with the multiple archs or platforms then a [manifest](https://github.com/containers/buildah/blob/main/docs/buildah-manifest.1.md) is built with the multiple architecture images.
 Name of the manifest is taken from the inputs `image` and `tags`.
 Incase multiple tags are provided then multiple manifest is created based on the provided tags.

 Use the `archs` and `platforms` inputs to build multi-architecture images.
 The name of the manifest is determined by the image and tags inputs.